CCO Staff Advisory Council

 The Events Committee shall be responsible for working with department personnel in the planning and administration of CCO events.
 Council members serving on this Committee will meet on a regular basis to consider and implement events and activities for CCO staff.

 The Outreach Committee shall be responsible for determining the best ways to reach out to employees within the Corporate Controller’s Division to motivate, encourage, and retain our employees.
 Council members serving on this Committee will meet on a regular basis to consider and implement new outreach strategies and manage these programs on an ongoing basis.
-Such programs may include: a monthly Staff Advisory Council newsletter to keep employees informed and an “Idea Central” website where employees can submit ideas/concerns to the Council for consideration.
+Such programs may include: appreciation gifts, a monthly Staff Advisory Council newsletter to keep employees informed and an on-line “suggestion box” where employees can submit ideas/concerns to the Council for consideration.

 Budget for CCO Staff Advisory Council